Angles6230/Certification-Notes/CCNA Study.md

 What is routing?
-	Process that routers use to determine the path that IP packets should take over a network to reach their destination Routers store routes to all of their known destinations in a routing table Routers look in the routing table to fdind the best route to forward that packet Types of routing
+	Process that routers use to determine the path that IP packets should take over a network to reach their destination Routers store routes to all of their known destinations in a routing table Routers look in the routing table to find the best route to forward that packet Types of routing
 	Dynamic routing
 	Static routing